Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Methods

 The comparison across all protocols was multifaceted.
 In simulations, we assessed the absolute estimation error.
 For the in vivo data, comparison metrics included the root mean squared deviation (RMSD) of region-of-interest (ROI) medians between protocols, the similarity of parameter distributions across the cortex, and the visual agreement of the resulting cortical surface maps.

-Test-retest repeatibility was assessed by computing Bland-Altman plots of ROI medians across repeated sessions for each protocol.
+Test-retest repeatability was assessed by computing Bland-Altman plots of ROI medians across repeated sessions for each protocol.
 Limits of agreement and estimation bias were calculated separately for all four NEXI parameters.